jmitchell35/holbertonschool-shell/io_redirections_and_filters/README.md

-12-newest_files displays 10 newest files in cwd one file per line 13-unique takes a list with duplicates as input and ouputs unique occurences 14-findthatword finds root occurences in /etc/passwd file
+12-newest_files displays 10 newest files in cwd one file per line 13-unique takes a list with duplicates as input and ouputs unique occurences 14-findthatword finds root occurences in /etc/passwd file 15-countthatword counts the number of occurences of the word bin inside /etc/passwd file